Hannah-Sten/TeXiFy-IDEA/Writerside/old_wiki/Navigation/Go-to-declaration.md

 ## Peek definition

-For the elements for which Go To Declaration is implemented, you also have a Peek Definition, by default kbd:[Ctrl + Shift + I].
+For the elements for which Go To Declaration is implemented, you also have a Peek Definition, by default <shortcut>Ctrl + Shift + I</shortcut>.
 For more information, see [https://www.jetbrains.com/help/idea/viewing-reference-information.html#](https://www.jetbrains.com/help/idea/viewing-reference-information.html#)

 ![peek-definition](https://raw.githubusercontent.com/wiki/Hannah-Sten/TeXiFy-IDEA/Navigation/figures/peek-definition.png)